aleksandr-kotlyar/python_and_gitlab/README.md

 # Starting my python here.
+Here you can find examples of gitlab-ci pytest jobs, pylint-check jobs, storing artifacts in gitlab, parametrization-tests, multithread using inside test, sitemap checking for status codes.

 To run tests you should have: